Agentic

 2. Click New application

-4. Enter a name for your application and click Create
+4. Enter a name and create the application

 Step 4: Configure

-The Configuration tab defines your AI engine, delivery channels, and connected workflows.
+The Configuration tab defines your AI engine, delivery channels, and flows your app will use.

 Configuration tab of application